arthurchoung/MEDMOS/README.md

 It uses GRUB to boot a multiboot kernel into 640x480x32.
 GRUB and the way it selects a graphics mode does not work consistently on my hardware, I've had the most luck with Nvidia.
-Long term, I am leaning towards simply using VGA mode 12h (640x480x4), since that should be good enough and more compatible across my hardware.
+Long term, I am leaning towards not using GRUB and simply using VGA mode 12h (640x480x4), since that should be good enough and more compatible across my hardware.

 I was able to get the Objective-C runtime up and running.

+I am able to read input from the keyboard and mouse.

-I am able to detect the ES1371, enable the UART, send MIDI data, as well as receive MIDI data and indicate which note was played on the piano.
-I am currently polling, so the receive code is very ugly.
+I am able to detect the ES1371, enable the UART, send MIDI data, as well as receive MIDI data and indicate which notes are being played on the piano.
+I am currently polling, so the receive code is hacky and very ugly.
 I really need to implement interrupts.